The Jesuit Network: Fauci, Redfield, Cuomo, and Newsom

 For the underground church in China, the COVID-19 pandemic brought not a pause in persecution but an acceleration of it.
 The Chinese Communist Party, which had been tightening its grip on religious practice under Xi Jinping’s Sinicization campaign since 2017, used the pandemic’s restrictions on gathering as a convenient and officially unassailable instrument for suppressing house churches entirely.

 Bob Fu, founder of ChinaAid and one of the foremost advocates for persecuted Chinese Christians, stated plainly: the Chinese Communist Party had intensified its persecution of Christians by banning all church activities — even worship services and prayer meetings in believers’ own homes with their own family members — under the pretext of COVID-19.
 While malls and restaurants in provinces like Zhejiang could operate, churches were required to remain closed.
 Local authorities throughout China used the pandemic period to require churches to install closed-circuit cameras with facial recognition technology, enabling them to monitor attendance, sermons, and leadership.
-Church gatherings that resumed were surveilled as they had never been before.

 The crackdowns have continued and intensified as COVID restrictions lifted.
 In October 2025, police detained dozens of pastors and staff connected to the Zion Church network — a congregation of approximately 5,000 regular worshippers across nearly 50 cities — in what observers described as the largest crackdown since the raid on Early Rain Covenant Church in 2018.
-In 2024, 810 individuals were confirmed detained in China for religious reasons, a figure that does not account for the vast number of unrecorded cases.
+In 2024, 810 individuals were confirmed detained in China for religious reasons.
 The authorities have used charges of financial fraud — targeting the Christian practice of tithing — to financially strangle house church networks.
-Online Christian content has been aggressively censored.
-The pattern is systematic, patient, and comprehensive: use every available tool — including pandemic restrictions — to constrict the space in which the church can exist, until it has nowhere left to gather.
+Our article on the house church in China and Iran covers this situation in more detail.
+See The Underground Church: House Churches in China and Iran.

 The World That Did Not Bounce Back